 INTERESTED IN JOINING THE ALUMNI BOARD?

 At-large board members serve a two-year term, following which they may reapply for a second term.
 Considering applying to the Alumni Board?
 Along with the application for membership, a full resume, a professional bio, and at least one letter of recommendation are required.
 Applications are accepted each fall for service beginning the following calendar year.
+Applications are currently closed.

 Responsibilities of an At-Large AUAB member include: